lawrie/MuraxArduino/README.md

 There is currently one instance with 4 servos on Pmod 12.
 A [Digilent CON3 R/C Servo connectors](https://store.digilentinc.com/pmod-con3-r-c-servo-connectors/) can be used.

-Here is a servo being driven using the Digilent Pmod:
+Here is a servo being driven using the Digilent Pmod and Arduino Examples/Servo/Sweep:

 ![Servo test](https://github.com/lawrie/lawrie.github.io/blob/master/images/servo.jpg)